PseudoDevs/IamGhost/bbmd4.md

-Last updated: 2024-04-08 11:29:18
+Last updated: 2024-04-08 11:29:51
-Random Quote: The Mandalorian.
-His armor alone is worth more than my bounty. - Fennec Shand
+Random Quote: Lucas: "Do you think she's acting weird?"Dustin: "You're asking if the weirdo is acting weird?" - Dustin Henderson